 By following the previous steps you have created an application, opened it and let the system create some basic preconfigured objects.
 The following chapters of this coursebook will teach you how to create the content of an application in order to achieve the desired functionality.
 Creating application content can be formally divided into three parts:

-In this part the designer creates his application by adding and using PROMOTIC objects (e.g. timer, data, communication), modifies the properties of such objects and places them into the hierarchical tree.
+In this part the designer creates his application by adding and using Pma objects (e.g. timer, data, communications), modifies the properties of such objects and places them into the hierarchical tree.
 This way, the internal structure of the application is being created.

-In this part the designer creates graphic panel, places desired graphic items into the panels and defines the properties of such graphic items.
-These graphic items are then being connected by data bindings with the objects that have been created in the static part.
+In this part the designer creates graphic panel, places desired Pmg objects into the panels and defines the its properties.
+These Pmg objects are then being connected by data bindings with the objects that have been created in the static part.
 An outer appearance of the application is created here - graphic interface.

-Note: Fully functional application not having any graphic user interface can also be created.
+Note: Fully functional application not having any graphic user interface can be created.

-In this part the designer defines the main application functionality itself, for example repeated actions of objects in defined time periods, what should happen when the user (the operator) presses a button or key, etc..
+In this part the designer defines the main application functionality itself, for example repeated actions of objects in defined time periods, what should happen when the user presses a button or key, etc.